PaulinePro/EZTVParser/README.md

 ## Example ##
 Just simply run them, no sweat!<br /><br />
-Optional: You can put these scripts to cron, set the interval to everyday and write the results to your server.<br />
-So you can access these API in any time.
+<b>Optional:</b><br />You can put these scripts to cron, set the interval to every day and write the results to your server.
+And then you can access these API in any time.

 ##Requirements
 * Python 2.7 - http://www.python.org/